Measuring Power Generation of Solar Panels on a Satellite

 9. Select Min.

 10. Set the min value to 8500 (W).
-This will allow you to focus on the peaks in the graph.
+This will enable you to focus on the peaks in the graph.

-11. Over the course of the year, we can see the measured solar power vary.
-The Earth's elliptical orbit and the satellite’s position in orbit and attitude have an affect on the total power generated.
+11. Over the course of the year, you can see the measured solar power vary.
+The Earth's elliptical orbit and the satellite’s position in orbit and attitude have an effect on the total power generated.

 12. Close the Solar Panel tool.